Factsheet: National Airports Safeguarding Framework

 Communications, Navigation and Surveillance (CNS) facilities are crucial to the safe and efficient operation of aircraft.
 While such facilities are generally associated with airports, some are offsite and at significant distances from airports.
 Inappropriate development in the vicinity of these facilities can compromise their effectiveness.

-Guideline G is intended to assist land-use planners at all levels in their consideration of these facilities when assessing development proposals and rezoning requests and when developing strategic land use plans.
+Guideline G is intended to assist land-use planners in their consideration of these facilities when assessing development proposals and rezoning requests and when developing strategic land use plans.
 It will also guide their interactions with Airservices Australia and the Department of Defence on when to consult on development proposals and in gaining up to date geographical locations for these facilities.